 Finally, we analyze an alternative procedure of computing the spin susceptibility that only relies on the equation of state (EOS) of spin unpolarized PNM and fully spin polarized PNM.
 We first define an energy density functional $\varepsilon$ of the form:

-where $\varepsilon_0(\rho)$ and $\varepsilon_1(\rho)$ are two parametrization with the same functional form for the spin unpolarized and fully spin polarized system, respectively.
-The quadratic dependence of the energy as a function of the spin polarization $\xi$ is a common assumption deriving from the expansion of the energy of the partially polarized FG.
-Inserting the energy function $\varepsilon$ in the definition of \cref{eq:susc_def}, we obtain that the spin susceptibility can be calculated as:
+where $\varepsilon_0(\rho)$ and $\varepsilon_1(\rho)$ are two parametrizations with the same functional form for the spin unpolarized and fully spin polarized system, respectively.
+The quadratic dependence of the energy as a function of the spin polarization $\xi$ is a common assumption that is derived from the expansion of the energy of the partially polarized FG.
+By inserting the energy function $\varepsilon$ in the definition of Equation (\ref{eq:susc_def}), we obtain that the spin susceptibility can be calculated as: